Anthony-Massaad/Concurrent-Character-Sorting/README.md

 When first running the program, you'd be asked whether you'd wish to run the program in debug mode or not.
 Only valid responses are "y" or "n".
 Anything else would repeat the question until a valid response is provided.
 By enabling debug mode, the program will run with the additional feature of describing the sorting process in the terminal.

+After, Enter exactle 7 characters with no spaces.
+Ideally, numbers or letters only.
+Any more than 7 would remove the excess and take only the first 7 characters entered.

 ### Test 1:
 ```
 Would you like debug mode? (y/n): n